youngboy/engine-docs/source/schema-history.md

           name: Starting server
           command: npm start
           background: true

+      # make sure the server has enough time to start up before running
+      # commands against it
+      - run: sleep 5

       # This will authenticate using the `ENGINE_API_KEY` environment
       # variable.
 If the GraphQL server is available elsewhere than